pedestal/pedestal/app/docs/design-spec.md

 Q: Why is an inform message a vector of event entries instead of just being an event entry.
+Q: Why does an inform message allow for any number states instead of having just one state map?

 ### Transform messages